 German postcard by Ross Verlag in the Luxus series, no. 766.
 Photo: Atelier Yva, Berlin.

-German-born, British stage and screen actress Dolly Haas (1910-1994) was popular in the 1930s as a vivacious, red-haired gamine often wearing trousers in German and British films.
-Although she got a 3-year contract with Columbia and she worked with Alfred Hitchcock in Hollywood, Dolly's American career mainly took place on and Off-Broadway.
+German-born, British stage and screen actress Dolly Haas (1910-1994) was popular in the 1930s as a vivacious, red-haired 'gamine' often wearing trousers in German and British films.
+Although she got a 3-year contract with Columbia and worked with Alfred Hitchcock in Hollywood, Dolly's American career mainly took place on and Off-Broadway.

 2 comments: